Generalized Bayesian Multidimensional Scaling and Model Comparison: Introduction

 The Bayesian approach to the MDS problem has gained increasing attention due to its ability to incorporate prior information and handle measurement uncertainty.
-Several extensions of BMDS have been proposed to enhance its applicability. \cite{oh2007model} integrated Bayesian model-based clustering within the BMDS framework in \cite{oh2001bayesian} to facilitate clustering in high-dimensional spaces. \cite{bakker2013bayesian} modeled observed distances using a log-normal distribution and estimated posteriors via squared error loss minimization. \cite{lin2019bayesian} employed a $t$-distribution for object locations, improving robustness against outliers and enabling variable selection through a latent multivariate regression structure. \cite{liu2024bayesian} extended BMDS to hyperbolic manifolds, where dissimilarities are modeled as hyperbolic distances.
-Advancements in sampling methods have further improved the efficiency of BMDS. \cite{gronau2020bayesian} introduced differential evolution MCMC to enhance sampling performance, particularly in the context of psychologically interpretable metrics such as Euclidean and Minkowski distances. \cite{holbrook2020massive} leveraged Hamiltonian Monte Carlo (HMC) \citep{neal2011mcmc} and massive parallelization using multi-core CPUs and GPUs to accelerate inference in BMDS, with applications in phylogenetics.
+Several extensions of BMDS have been proposed to enhance its applicability. \citet{oh2007model} integrated Bayesian model-based clustering within the BMDS framework in \citet{oh2001bayesian} to facilitate clustering in high-dimensional spaces. \citet{bakker2013bayesian} modeled observed distances using a log-normal distribution and estimated posteriors via squared error loss minimization. \citet{lin2019bayesian} employed a $t$-distribution for object locations, improving robustness against outliers and enabling variable selection through a latent multivariate regression structure. \citet{liu2024bayesian} extended BMDS to hyperbolic manifolds, where dissimilarities are modeled as hyperbolic distances.
+Advancements in sampling methods have further improved the efficiency of BMDS. \citet{gronau2020bayesian} introduced differential evolution MCMC to enhance sampling performance, particularly in the context of psychologically interpretable metrics such as Euclidean and Minkowski distances. \citet{holbrook2020massive} leveraged Hamiltonian Monte Carlo (HMC) \citep{neal2011mcmc} and massive parallelization using multi-core CPUs and GPUs to accelerate inference in BMDS, with applications in phylogenetics.
 Despite these developments, a comprehensive Bayesian framework that accommodates non-Gaussian errors and extends beyond Euclidean spaces remains an open challenge.
-Moreover, while MCMC-based inference is widely used, its computational limitations motivate the exploration of alternative methods, such as sequential Monte Carlo (SMC), to improve scalability and efficiency.
+Furthermore, traditional MCMC-based inference often struggles with the multimodal posterior landscapes common in MDS, limiting its scalability and efficiency.